-There is no short supply of poker champions, and this is mainly due to different strategies and guides being available now, as opposed to decades earlier.
-While certainly not all poker players are champions, it is easier for champions to be made, since their are many guides and experts that can share their wealth of knowledge to these audiences.
-There are also several guides available, but few are as legitimate and skilled as the World Series Of Poker winner and Pro Poker player Annie Duke.
-This is because Duke brings more experience and knowledge than most other champions, and she is kind enough to explain these resources in several free videos and interviews.
-By taking Duke’s approach, you can find yourself a better poker player in no time, in all its variants and types.
+There is no short supply of poker champions, and this is mainly due to different strategies and guidebooks being available now, as opposed to decades earlier.
+While certainly not all poker players are champions, it is easier for champions to be made, since there are many guides and experts who can share their wealth of knowledge with these audiences.
+Although here are several kinds of resources available, few are as legitimate and skilled as the World Series Of Poker winner and Pro Poker player Annie Duke.
+This is because Duke brings more experience and knowledge to the table (pardon the pun) than most other champions, and she is kind enough to explain the tricks of her trade in several free videos and interviews.
+By taking Duke’s approach, you can find yourself a better poker player in no time, and in all its variants and types.

 Who Is Annie Duke?

-Since her start with Texas Hold'em when she was 22, Duke was hooked on the sport of poker, and through years of experience, she would eventually build herself as the powerful poker figure she is known as today.
+Since her start with Texas Hold'em when she was 22, Duke was hooked on the sport of poker, and through years of experience she would eventually build herself up to become the powerful poker figure she is known as today.
 Her numerous WSOP matches began the transformation, as Duke would earn her first WSOP bracelet in 2004.
 Since her experiences playing live poker, Duke was able to adapt and read to her opponents, thus allowing her to eventually win many tournaments, both live and online.
-Annie Duke has drawn upon these experiences in forging great poker tips, as well as giving precautions of what not to do in poker.
+Annie Duke has drawn upon these experiences to forge great poker tips to help you succeed, and cogent warnings against what not to do in poker.

 Decision “Under The Gun”